Worthle/CMPE591-HomeWorks-Levent/README.md

 **General Discussions:**

 - The codes for training and testing are messy as I have tried many different methods for the betterment of the model.
 I left it as it is (with unnecessary lines commented) in order to showcase that I have tried many things.
+Same thing goes for the first/second/third set folders in datas.
+I used them for different trails and didn't wanted to get rid of them.
 - The following is the error/loss curves:
 <p align="center">
   <img src="/time_plots/MLP_Error_Plot.png" alt="MLP LOSS" width="300" style="display: inline-block;"/>